Too many people?

 Most contemporary worries about population are less offensively expressed.
 For many, the issue is primarily an environmental one.
 The logic is simple.
 The more people there are, the more greenhouse gas is emitted, the more damage is done.
 Any attempts to reduce carbon emissions will be negated by runaway population growth.

 This was echoed recently by the Financial Times when it called for an international debate on population.
-A leader column argued: ‘World population growth is making it harder to achieve cuts in carbon emissions’ and went on to quote a disputed London School of Economics study+ maintaining that spending on family planning is ‘five times more cost effective at cutting carbon dioxide emissions than the conventional low carbon technologies’.
+A leader column argued: ‘World population growth is making it harder to achieve cuts in carbon emissions’ and went on to quote a disputed London School of Economics study (since found to be the work of a student funded by the Optimum Population Trust) maintaining that spending on family planning is ‘five times more cost effective at cutting carbon dioxide emissions than the conventional low carbon technologies’.

 The UK-based Optimum Population Trust goes further, suggesting that to achieve sustainability we should be aiming to reduce global population by at least 1.7 billion people.